iifl-logo

 More people, especially in the post-pandemic era, are re-evaluating their lifestyle, becoming health conscious and aware of the water they are consuming.
 The increased awareness coupled with the modern lifestyle changes has led to most Indians wanting a water purifier in their homes leading to an increase in the water purifier market size.
 The trend can be compared to that of past trends in cities like Delhi where they witnessed a surge in the demand for air purifiers due to continuous air quality deterioration.
 Similarly, water purifiers are now no longer seen as a luxury.
 They have become a necessity.

-The India Water And Wastewater Treatment Technology Market size is expected to reach USD 1.02 billion in 2024 and grow at a CAGR of 10.78% to reach USD 1.71 billion by 2029.
+The India Water and Wastewater Treatment Technology Market size is expected to reach USD 1.89 billion by 2030 and grow at a CAGR of 10.78% from 2025 according to GII research.
+The market was valued at USD 1.13 billion in 2025.
+This growth is driven by factors like rapid urbanization, industrialization, and increasing water scarcity, coupled with government initiatives and rising environmental awareness.

 Water treatment include those chemicals that are used to remove waste particles such as solid waste, bacteria, fungi, and other contaminated minerals from wastewater for the purification of water.
 The chemicals used for the treatment of water is mainly used for treatments of equipment such as boiler water treatment, cooling water treatment, purification of water, and treatment of wastewater effluent in the industries.
 Water treatment improves the quality of water to make it appropriate for the specific end-use.